The North Sea

 Cave of the Crystals or Giant Crystal Cave (Cueva de los Cristales) is a cave connected to the Naica Mine 300 metres (980 ft) below the surface in Naica, Chihuahua, Mexico. (thahanks Beja von Bis) Continue reading

 Mimi Berlin’s Circus legends came to life!
-Meet them in the photoseries by Wendelien Daan.
+Meet the Headless Girls in the photoseries and the short movie ‘Conversations 1 ‘at in the park’ made by Daan/Jansen at Mimi Berlin.

-Dutch Photographer Wendelien Daan and Mimi Berlin collaborated on the photo series ‘Headless Girls’.
-They imagined two women who used to work being a circus act in the 20th century.
-These “Headless Girls” meet again, after decades, at a park.
+Dutch duo Daan / Jansen collaborated on the photo series ‘Headless Girls’ for Mimi Berlin.
+They imagined two women who used to work being a circus act in the beginning of the 20th century.
+These “Headless Girls” meet again after decades, at a park, to have a conversation about the past.

 (Models; Beja von Bis and D.Ot, Assistent; Sterre van der Waals.
-Thanks to The Vintage Snatcher for the Courrèges dress)
+Thanks to The Vintage Snatcher for the Courrèges dress, The women are wearing silk scarves designed by Mimi Berlin.)

 The inspiration source for this collaboration is The History of Circus Legends; a group of surreal circus figurines which are unique readymades made by Mimi Berlin.